How to Get Through the Holidays without Gaining Weight

 - Make sure you get your quota of fruits and vegetables (make them organic) throughout the day, but if you can't, have an IsaFruits or Isagenix Greens to help you out.

 - Drink lots of water to keep yourself hydrated and to make sure that what you feel is hunger and not thirst.

 - Don't starve yourself before a party and you won't eat too fast and too much.
 Cleanse for one day a couple of days later.

 - Eat less than 600 calories at any meal.
 When you break that rule at a party, you can compensate with a one day cleanse after, but this shouldn't be your regular method of girth control.

 - I have to use the "E" word.
 Exercise.
 If it is a cleanse day, do moderate exercise, such as twenty minutes of walking.
 Walking is great every day, but make sure you sneak in the weight-bearing exercises too.

 - Drink a glass of water for every alcoholic beverage you drink, and limit alcohol consumption.

-- The morning after a party, try Replenish to replenish your B vitamins and electrolytes.
+- The morning after a party, try Amped Hydrate to replenish your B vitamins and electrolytes.
 Drink lots of water, too.
 Water is your friend.
 Always.

 - Taste test a little of everything in a multi-course meal.
 You don't have to clean your plate.
 It's not going to help starving children anywhere if you get yourself bloated and gassy.
 If you feel bad about throwing out food, share it with someone else or get a doggy bag.
 If you still feel guilty about starving children, donate some dry goods to a food bank or volunteer.